Old Mine Cut Diamonds: Everything You Need to Know

 What is an Old Mine Cut Diamond?

 The ‘Cut’ of a diamond means the design in which it has been shaped.
-The cut is not the same shape as pear, princess, oval etcetera; like the name suggests.
+The cut is not the same shape as a pear, princess, cushion, round, oval etcetera; like the name suggests.
 This way of naming diamonds dates back centuries and is still very much popular.
-It belongs to the mid 18th century and remains a timeless piece.
+It belongs to the mid-18th century and remains a timeless piece.
 It is one of the oldest cut types that the diamond industry knows of.

 As compared to other diamonds, the old mine cut diamond has a higher crown with a table smaller in size and a larger cutlet.
 The cutlet is placed below the pavilion and this does allow light to escape.
 This in return makes deep circles that reflect.
 Modern cut diamonds do not usually have a cutlet.
 If they do, the size is quite small.
 The appearance of this diamond is cushion-like and square-ish.